 So is it worth carrying the extra weight and what does it actually do?

-Well the main purpose of a ground sheet protector is to protect groundsheets!
+Well the main purpose of a ground sheet protector, also known as a footprint, is to protect groundsheets!
 With tents becoming lighter all the time groundsheets are thinner than they used to be.
 This is fine if you are camping on grass and can clear the site before pitching.
 However this isn’t normally the case with tents needing to be pitched in a hurry and sometimes your only choice is rocky ground.
 In these cases a groundsheet protector is well worth the extra weight to prevent against punctures from twigs, thorns or stones.

 Another benefit of using a groundsheet protector is that it keeps your tent clean.
 It prevents dirt from building up on the bottom of the tent and means that you only have to clean the groundsheet protector as opposed to the actual groundsheet.
 Which again helps prolong the life of your tent and also makes packing things up in the morning much easier.